 - 1. Establishing and approving all major educational and operational policies. - 2.
 Approving all major contracts. - 3.
 Approving the Charter School's annual budget and overseeing the Charter School's fiscal affairs. - 4.
 Hearing expulsion recommendations at scheduled governing board meetings to meet the 30 day timeframe for expulsion requirements. - 5.
-Evaluating the Executive Director who oversees the day-to-day operations of the Charter School and implementing the policy direction of the Board. - 6.
-Developing annual goals for the Charter School and long range plans with input from the Executive Director, teachers, and parent/guardian advisory council members. - 7.
-Receiving reports from, and providing recommendations to the Executive Director relative to long-term strategic planning. - 8.
-Assessing SOCS's goals, objectives, academic achievements/student progress, financial status, and any need for redirection. - 9.
+Evaluating the Chief Executive Officer, who will be responsible for evaluating the Executive Director who oversees the day-to-day operations of the Charter School and implementing the policy direction of the Board. - 6.
+Developing annual goals for the Charter School and long range plans with input from the CEO, Executive Director, teachers, and parent advisory council members. - 7.
+Receiving reports from, and providing recommendations to the CEO and the Executive Director relative to long-term strategic planning. - 8.
+Assessing SOCSS's goals, objectives, academic achievements/student progress, financial status, and any need for redirection. - 9.
 Evaluating Charter School and student performance.

 The governing board is responsible for the accountability requirements established by the California Charter Schools Act of 1992 and the charter itself.
-One of the governing board's primary responsibilities is to ensure that SOCS is meeting annual accountability targets.
+One of the governing board's primary responsibilities is to ensure that SOCSS is meeting annual accountability targets.
 The governing board will routinely evaluate the academic, financial, and legal/compliance health of the Charter School and update the District on our progress toward goals, actions, and outcomes outlined in our LCAP.

-The governing board's objective is to develop an LCAP and an annual update to the LCAP that demonstrates measurable annual progress toward meeting the Charter School's high standards for student success, and to oversee the implementation of that plan by the Charter School's Executive Director.
+The governing board's objective is to develop a LCAP that demonstrates measurable annual progress toward meeting the Charter School's high standards for pupil success, and to oversee the implementation of that plan by the Charter School's CEO and Executive Director.